 The Tokyo SkyTree and Solamachi Mall

 Having had our fill of both shopping and food, we could finally scale the SkyTree, and joined the unbelievably long queue for tickets.
-Unfortunately, the weather which had been so lovely in the morning was clouding over drastically.
-The line to buy tickets was over an hour long, and as we progressed slowly toward the counter, our hope faded as the sky grew ever darker.
+Unfortunately, the weather which had been so lovely in the morning was clouding over dramatically.
+As we progressed slowly toward the counter, the sky continued to darken.
 By the time we were on the observation deck, the SkyTree had been completely enveloped in a blinding snowstorm and we couldn’t see a thing.
 Oh well.
 At least the tickets only cost $60 apiece.

 We’d been in Tokyo less than 24 hours, but had already started to learn that patience pays off, even in the world’s fastest city.
 Whether you’re squeezing onto a crowded train, waiting for a seat at a popular restaurant, standing in an hour-long queue to scale a tower, or hoping for better weather, the key to sanity in Tokyo is to take a few deep breaths and remain calm.
 Eventually, you’ll get on the train.
 You’ll get your table, or reach the end of the line.
 And eventually, the weather will clear up.
 We had to wait two hours at the top of the SkyTree, but when the clouds finally did part, the view over the sprawling, endless city was unforgettable.